 • The mountpoint (/scratch/$USER/gdrive) is created with appropriate permissions (via mkdir -m 700) to ensure only the owner has access.

-• The rclone mount command is executed asynchronously (“in the background”) using the & operator.
+• The rclone mount command is executed in the background (daemon mode).

 • fusermount -uz explicitly unmounts the Google Drive (causing the rclone mount process to terminate).